SarthakPhatate/Hand-Written-Digit-Recognition/README.md

 It’s worth noting that many libraries (such as scikit-learn) have built-in helper methods to download the MNIST dataset, cache it locally to disk, and then load it.
 These helper methods normally represent each image as a 784-d vector.

+Traning the dadaset:
+  The train.py file is used to train the dataset with 60000 images and also validate on 10000 images.
+  The weights of trained network is stored in weights.h5 file

+Testing :
+  The test.py file is used to test the trained network on different images as in images folder